-For the first time since 2004 NCS Colour AB have added new colours to the NCS Standards, 100 new colours have been added bringing the full range to 2050 colours which will soon be available in selected NCS formats.
+For the first time since 2004 NCS Colour AB have added new colours to the NCS Standard range.
+100 new colours have been added bringing the full range to 2050 colours which is now available in selected NCS formats.

 Why have they added new colours?